There are at least 6 different types of PCOS that are recognized.

 These women do, however, have elevated levels of DHEA which is another androgen predominately produced by the adrenals.

-This is predominately felt to be stressed induced and, indeed, I tend to see certain patients who fit this category with very specific symptoms.
+This is predominately felt to be stress-induced and, indeed, I tend to see certain patients who fit this category with very specific symptoms.

 How to test for adrenal PCOS: